Subscribie/subscribie/docs/content/en/docs/Tutorials/shop-owners-updating-credit-card-details.md

 #### Step 2:
   * After the dropdown, click **Change My Card details**.
 It will redirect you to your profile side of subscribie where you will need to enter your credentials.
-> Note: Your site credentials are different from your profile credentials, you can always use the forget password feature.
+> Note: If you can't remember your Subscribie credentials, use the [forgotten password](https://subscribie.co.uk/account/login) link on the login page.

 #### Step 3:
   * After logging in, scroll down and click **update payment method**.